 Despite the newfound amity, uncertainty lingered in the air.
 Ochoa knows the risks of street vending better than anyone.
 She grew up on Junction Boulevard, working at her mom’s street cart, where she sold Ecuadorian food.
 “It was crazy as a kid,” Ochoa told us, “watching all that police harassment against my mother and other vendors – the language barrier.”
 Ochoa, who now works as a paralegal in labor law and spends her weekends organizing for the nonprofit Street Vendor Project, had to train herself to be not only a translator for her mom, but also somewhat of a legal expert, helping to figure out the archaic rules and regulations governing vendors.

 As a result, the vast majority of food vendors operate in a legal gray zone.
-They still receive the same health inspections that brick and mortar restaurants receive.
+They still receive the same health inspections as brick-and-mortar restaurants.
 But without an all-important permit, the vendors are subjected to tickets, seizure of property and arrests.

 “The city has never considered vendors as legitimate as other types of small businesses.”